 Pi Mu Epsilon: Andrews University is home to the Michigan Gamma Chapter of Pi Mu Epsilon, the national mathematics honor society.
 Students who qualify for membership may receive travel money to attend the summer MathFest conference and rub shoulders and exchange ideas with top math students from all over the country.
 In 2005 an Andrews mathematics major, Chantel Blackburn, won the top award for her paper presented at the Pi Mu Epsilon session at the MathFest conference in Albuquerque, NM.

 Undergraduate Research: Rarely do mathematics students gain significant research opportunities at the undergraduate level, but that's exactly what math majors do at Andrews.
-In 2008, Brian Ibanez, a senior mathematical studies major, co-authored a research paper with Professor Joon Kang that has been published in a peer-reviewed journal.
-Currently, two National Science Foundation grants support opportunities for biology, behavioral science, and mathematics students to engage in scientific research in mathematical ecology and behavioral neuroscience.
-Under one of these grants, student members of the Seabird Ecology team have helped with data collection on Protection Island, worked on mathematical modeling of the data, and with Professors Shandelle Henson and James Hayward co-authored research papers that have been published in professional journals.
+To see the list of student publications, click here.
+The Seabird Ecology Team, a research group funded by the National Science Foundation, gives opportunities for mathematics and biology students to engage in interdisciplinary research in mathematical ecology.
+Student members of the group help with data collection on Protection Island and work on data analysis and mathematical modeling of the system.
+They give presentations and coauthor papers with Professors Shandelle Henson and James Hayward.